couchand/testable-javascript-example/README.md

 Testable JavaScript Example
 ===========================

+This is the expect branch.
+This is a demonstration of the expect assertion library in Chai.

 This is an example application illustrating best practices in testing JavaScript applications.
 It began with an app given to me as an assignment in the Writing Testable